weaver-viii/Stat_Models_Book/_Rmd/4-eda.Rmd

 ### Giuseppe Piazzi, Gauss and the discovery of Ceres

 In 1801, Giuseppe Piazzi, an Italian Catholic priest, mathematician and astronomer, observed three sightings of a new "planet", and he recorded its positions in the sky and the time at which he saw it.
 The image below from <a href="http://www.schillerinstitute.org/fid_97-01/982_orbit_ceres.pdf">Tennenbaum and Director, 1997</a> shows the three positions of Ceres observed by Piazzi.
 This is an example of visualization of data.
 It's not just boxplots and histograms (although they are informative too), we also want to simply *look* at what we are analyzing.
 What he observed was that this particular planet was moving slowly counter-clockwise against the "sphere of the fixed stars".
-This would have been very difficult to convey in text or numerical form, this visual preresentation is the most informative way of representing this data.
+This would have been very difficult to convey in text or numerical form, this visual representation is the most informative way of representing this data.
 We are given context such as the location of other stars relative to the new planet.

 <img src="ceres.jpg" alt="Ceres" style="width:500px;height:500px;">

 Piazzi was in fact making a lot of assumptions based on his observations.
 He assumed that the planets observed at the three different locations were the same, but why?
 There are a lot of alternative theories he could have come up with.

-In fact it was Carl Friedrich Gauss, a German mathematician and physical scentist who made significant contributions to many fields (including number thoery, algebra, statistics, analysis, differential geometry, geophysics, electrostatistics, astronomy and optics) who actually showed, using Piazzi's three data points, that the three planets observed by Piazzi were one in the same; Ceres.
-He sed Kepler's second law of planetary motion to describe the trajectory of Ceres.
+In fact it was Carl Friedrich Gauss, a German mathematician and physical scientist who made significant contributions to many fields (including number theory, algebra, statistics, analysis, differential geometry, geophysics, electrostatistics, astronomy and optics) who actually showed, using Piazzi's three data points, that the three planets observed by Piazzi were one in the same; Ceres.
+He used Kepler's second law of planetary motion to describe the trajectory of Ceres.

 In fact, Gauss was using *Least Squares* <FONT COLOR="red">(put in link)</FONT> to describe Ceres' trajectory.
 Isn't it amazing that these Gauss and Piazzi were able to get so much information from only *three data points*.
 They certainly didn't need "big data"!
 It's not really about how much data you have, but rather it's about how much information each observation contains.

 ### Napoleon's invasion of Russia

 You could write entire books to even summarize the events in Napoleon's invasion of Russia, but to obtain a concise, yet complete, summary, visualization offers far superior tools as Charles Minard's map (below) shows.
 Here, Minard is able to simultaneously plot in two dimensions six different types of data.
 The plot contains substantial amounts of information about the progression of Napoleon's army.
-There is geographic information (the distance travelled, the longitude and latitude), the direction of travel, the number of troops in Napoleon's army, the temperature and the location relative to specific dates.
+There is geographic information (the distance traveled, the longitude and latitude), the direction of travel, the number of troops in Napoleon's army, the temperature and the location relative to specific dates.

 <img src="napoleongood.png" alt="Minard" style="width:500px;height:300px;">